s3gw-tech/s3gw/docs/developing.md

 ### Build the application

 Before building the `s3gw-ui` image you need to build the container image that is used to compile the Angular based application.
-To do so, simply run:
+To do so, run:

 ```shell
 cd ~/git/s3gw-tools/build-ui